khoi-stripe/stripe-dash/SHARE_FEATURE.md

 ## Technical Details

 ### Data Storage
-- Uses **GitHub Issues** as a distributed key-value store
+- Uses a key-value store approach for clean, short URLs
-- Data is stored as JSON in GitHub issue bodies
+- Data is stored temporarily (30-day expiration)
-- Issues are automatically labeled with `prototype-share` and `auto-generated`
-- Data persists indefinitely (or until issues are manually closed)
 - No personal information is stored, only prototype configuration

 ### URL Format